stanulilic/stanleyulili.com-old/_drafts/2020-05-19-this-in-javascript.md

 The answer to that question, you need to understand first what happens when you create a global function.

 Here's the thing, when you create a global or top-level function, the function is stored as a method of the `window` object.
+So the function `logThis` is called by the window object.

 ```javascript
 Window {